paarthxx/xyz/burn.md

 embrace the dust

+hot tip: shave all your body hair. less hair means less surface area for sand to stick to. i was lucky to have this thought a few days prior and shaved my legs for the first time. besides the initial itchiness for the first 2 days, mitigated by exfoliating, having no leg hair was a dream on playa. bumping into something sandy (everything) meant i could simply swipe the dust away. if you're lucky enough to have access to a shower, you'll be able to dry yourself quicker. which really helps since you want to be as dry as possible when you step back outside. next year i plan to get waxed a week prior.

 men: shave your legs
 if first time do so a few days prior and make sure to exfoliate in the subsequent days I’m going to try getting waxed next year